-Not to mention all the unseen costs associated that I mentioned above.
-I can 100% guarantee a significantly higher ROI if I took that time and put it into my work and business.
+Not to mention all the unseen costs associated with what I mentioned above.
+I can 100% guarantee a significantly higher ROI if I take that time and put it into my work and business.

 There is an opportunity cost to everything we do.
 If you go to see a movie, that’s 2 hours you’re choosing to spend on something rather than something else.